“Too fair to worship, too divine to love.” HEGEL

 In ancient times, the priest was always accompanied by a priestess, for they represent the divine forces at the base of all creation: the masculine and feminine, the Yab-Yum, Ying-Yang, Father Mother: the Elohim.

 Sex magic (sometimes spelled sex magick) is any type of sexual activity used in magical, ritualistic or otherwise religious and spiritual pursuits.
 One practice of sex magic is using the energy of sexual arousal or orgasm with visualization of a desired result.
 A premise of sex magic is the concept that sexual energy is a potent force that can be harnessed to transcend one’s normally perceived reality.
+You might even be able to find examples of sex magick online, especially when viewing websites providing adult content such as HDPornVideo or similar pornographic material.
 The exhibition will also feature an installation by Barry William Hale that will be visible from the street and will change depending on outside light conditions.

 Lauren Levato Coyne